Your fantasy league strategy is a data driven strategy

 As I write this, the new Premier league season is upon us.
 Football fans around the world are currently devising their own data driven strategies for their fantasy teams.

 Picking players for their teams based on previous performance, the team they are playing for, their current status (are they injured, will they get selected?), the other players you’ve already picked, their transfer fee, or just because you just like them.

-Jay our CTO knows nothing about football but he loves data, Fantasy League, has given him a whole new world to play in.
-He’s devised dashboards and algorithms (just like we use in Websand) to identify which players represent the best value, find a few outliers and help him with critical strategic decisions for his team.
-He’s now delighted to know that Andre Yedlin is injured for the next two weeks.
-This was unthinkable a few days ago.
-In fantasy league terms he’s Peter Brand (Jonah Hill) to my Billy Bean (Brad Pitt) 😁
+Jay our CTO knows nothing about football but he loves data.
+Fantasy League, has given him a whole new world of data to play with.
+He’s devised dashboards and algorithms (just like we use in Websand) to identify which players represent the best value and find a few outliers.
+He’s used the data to build a fantasy league strategy, and help him with critical strategic decisions for his team.
+He’s now delighted when Burnley keep a clean sheet.
+This was unthinkable before fantasy league.
+To compare fantasy league strategy in Moneyball terms he’s Peter Brand (Jonah Hill) to my Billy Bean (Brad Pitt)

 By selecting your formation and then your players, you are setting out your strategy.
 Your strategy might be complicated, based on 1000’s of hours of experience and research.
 Or it might be very straightforward.
 Whatever floats your boat, the key thing is whether is works or not.